harshitkar/accident-analyser/README.md

 # accident-analyser

 ## Project Overview
-This project detects vehicle accidents and classifies damage severity using deep learning models (YOLO for detection, EfficientNetB0 for classification).
+This project detects vehicle accidents and classifies damage severity using deep learning models (YOLO for detection, detection_model for classification).
 It processes video or image data and outputs accident status and damage class.

 ## Setup Instructions